agatha-budget/agatha-budget/doc/src/content/docs/guides/deploy.md

 ## import backup

+- create a new database from scratch
+- import the backup

 ```sh
 pg_restore -h database.host.net -p 1234 -U name-of-the-user -d name-of-the-database -c database_backup
 ```
+- then, see "change the database" section

+/!\ Warning !
+Do not import the data in the current database.
+This is likely to create a migration conflict between the current structure and the former data

 ## change the database